thunderbird/webext-docs/theme.rst

          :name: [``theme_frame``]
          :type: (string)

-         Foreground image on the header area.
+         URL of a foreground image on the header area.